pendo-io/pendo-mobile-sdk/android/pnddocs/rnn-android.md

 **accountId**: an affiliation of the user to a specific company or group (e.g. Acme inc.)
 **accountData**: the account metadata (e.g. tier, level, ARR, etc.)

-Passing `null` or `""` to the visitorId or not setting the `initParams.visitorId` will generate an <a href="https://help.pendo.io/resources/support-library/analytics/anonymous-visitors.html" target="_blank">anonymous visitor id</a>.
+Passing `null` or `""` as the visitorId will generate an <a href="https://help.pendo.io/resources/support-library/analytics/anonymous-visitors.html" target="_blank">anonymous visitor id</a>.

 -------------